utdata/rwd-mastery-assignments/austin-animal-center/rubric-wb-dw.md

 ### Preparing our data

-This is more complicated workflow than the ones we've done so far because we not only have to group our data by month regardless of year, we also have to refine some values and reshape the data.
+This is more complicated workflow than the ones we've done so far because we not only have to group and count our data by month regardless of year, we also have to refine some values and reshape the data.
 I'll give examples of the more complicated steps and explain them along the way.

 - Start a new tab and name it `AnimalTypeMonth`.
 - Start from the **Import & Clean** tab.
-- **Filter** your data to exclude the 2020 records.
+- **Filter** your data to exclude any partial years.
 Just like in our first chart we don't want partial years of data or we'll have more records for some months than others.

 ### Refine merging